The K\"unneth theorem for the Fukaya algebra of a product of Lagrangians: Introduction

 To actually prove the claim we have to carry out a similar argument in the context of spaces with Kuranishi structures.
 We would like to point out that a similar argument is used by Fukaya in \cite{Fuk} to show that $\mF(L)$ is a strictly unital \Ai-algebra.

 This paper is organized in the following way.
 In Section \ref{ainfinity}, we give some background on filtered \Ai-algebras.
 In Section \ref{secfuk}, we review the construction of the Fukaya algebra following \cite{Fuk}, but describing several sign conventions that were not explicit.
 In Section \ref{secfukprod} we prove the modulo $T^E$ version of Theorem \ref{intcomsub}, assuming the existence of some particular Kuranishi structures on the moduli spaces of disks and in \S \ref{proofs} we construct these Kuranishi structures.
 In Section \ref{secfukprodmodte}, we upgrade the result of \S \ref{secfukprod} from \Ai-algebras modulo $T^E$ to full-fledged \Ai-algebras, thus completing the proof of Theorem \ref{intcomsub}.
 We finish with an appendix where we define fiber integration and smooth correspondences and prove several useful properties these satisfy. {\bf Acknowledgements:} This paper is a reinterpretation of some of the results in my Ph.D. thesis.
 I would like to thank my advisor Yong-Geun Oh for his continued help and support.
 I would also like to thank Kenji Fukaya, Dominic Joyce, Hiroshi Ohta and Kaoru Ono for helpful conversations.
+I would also like to thank an anonymous referee for pointing out a mistake in a previous version of the paper.
 During my Ph.D.
 I was partially supported by FCT through the scholarship SFRH/ BD/30381/2006.
 During the preparation of this paper I was supported by EPSRC grant EP/J016950/1.

 {\bf Conventions:} Given an element $a$ in a graded vector space $A$, we will denote its degree by $\vert a \vert$.
 We will also use a shifted degree, $\vert\vert a \vert\vert = \vert a \vert -1$.

 Let $M$ and $N$ be smooth manifolds and let $p_1:M\times N \lto M$ and $p_2:M\times N \lto N$ be the natural projections.
 Given differential forms $\xi_1 \in \Omega^*(M)$ and $\xi_2 \in \Omega^*(N)$, we denote by $\xi_1 \times \xi_2$ the differential form $p_1^*(\xi_1)\wedge p_2^*(\xi_2) \in \Omega^*(M\times N)$.